-How it works: Penalties for infractions such as winching, reversing, stopping, etc,. are added to a team’s raw time.
-Competitors who complete the course are ranked by their actual time while those who do not finish are ranked by their distance traveled.
-There’s a 20-minute time limit.
-This year, we ran the Buggy Class first.
+How it works: Each competitor is given 30 minutes to get as far as they can.
+Winching, reversing, stopping, etc., all earn penalties in the form of seconds, which are added to a competitor's raw time.
+Competitors who complete the course are ranked by their actual time, while those who do not finish are ranked by their distance traveled.

 Finish Line Quotes

 "We are the less experienced team out here on the rocks, but it really meant a lot to finish the Rubicon." -Joe Quichocho

 "I'm very happy with that run.
 Very happy." -Mike Karwath

 "That's what we do in Texas.
 That's what we do once or twice a month." -P.J.
 Hale

 "That's what we enjoy.
 That was fun.
 That was a good rock climb." -Roger King

 |(OVERALL TIME WITH PENALTIES OR FEET TRAVELED IF DNF)

 |Karwath's YJ buggy